Join us for the 2026 Comparative Drama Conference at the University of Wisconsin, Madison, July 9-11, 2026

 Ann M. Shanahan (Co-Director) is a professor of directing and acting in the Department of Theatre and Drama at the University of Wisconsin-Madison, where she recently served as chair and artistic director.
 She is a Core Faculty of the Interdisciplinary Theatre Studies Program (ITS).

 A scholar-artist specializing in feminist pedagogy, directing, and representations of domestic space on stage, she has directed over 60 productions, and writes about her own and others’ directing practice.
-Recent publications include “Changing Landscapes in Directing and Choreography in Higher Education” with Emily Rollie (SDC Journal, 2026); Active Speech: Critical Perspectives on Teresa Deevy (Open Book Publishing, 2025); Landscapes of Perception: Meredith Monk, Robert Wilson and Richard Foreman (Methuen, 2023); “‘A Visor for a Visor’: Two Approaches to Staging Romeo and Juliet in a Divided Country” in Playing Shakespeare’s Tyrants and Rebels, Vol. 4 (Peter Lang, 2021); “Making Room(s): Staging Plays about Women and Houses,” in Performing the Family Dream House: Space, Ritual and Images of Home (U of Iowa, 2019).
+Recent publications include “Changing Landscapes in Directing and Choreography in Higher Education” with Emily A. Rollie (SDC Journal, 2026); Active Speech: Critical Perspectives on Teresa Deevy (Open Book Publishing, 2025); Landscapes of Perception: Meredith Monk, Robert Wilson and Richard Foreman (Methuen, 2023); “‘A Visor for a Visor’: Two Approaches to Staging Romeo and Juliet in a Divided Country” in Playing Shakespeare’s Tyrants and Rebels, Vol. 4 (Peter Lang, 2021); “Making Room(s): Staging Plays about Women and Houses,” in Performing the Family Dream House: Space, Ritual and Images of Home (U of Iowa, 2019).
 Professional directing includes: Sarah Ruhl’s adaptation of Virginia Woolf’s Orlando (Room(s)), Vagabond and The Turn of the Screw (City Lit Theatre), Lies and Legends, Wasp, Warrior, The Living, and On Golden Pond (Buffalo Theatre Ensemble).
 Numerous productions at the university level include: original adaptations of Jane Austen’s Pride and Prejudice and Mansfield Park, Romeo and Juliet, A Doll’s House, Twelfth Night, The House of Bernarda Alba, The Trojan Women, Hedda Gabler, Our Country’s Good, Arcadia, Love’s Labour’s Lost, Mother Courage and Her Children, The Crucible, Ghosts, Fefu and Her Friends, and Abingdon Square.

 Prior to UW, Ann was on the faculty at Purdue University and Loyola University Chicago where she founded Room(s) Theatre, an interdisciplinary organization devoted to performance-based research related to gender.
 Ann was a member of the Brecht Company in Ann Arbor, MI from 1987-1992 and performed in Stockholm and Prague with the American Drama Group and British Festival Theatre Company.
 Ann is founding co-editor of the Peer-Reviewed Section of the SDC Journal (Stage Directors and Choreographers Society) and an elected member of the National Theatre Conference (NTC).
 She holds a BA in Drama from the Residential College of the University of Michigan, and an MFA in Directing from Northwestern University.